puavo-org/puavo-os/README.md

 Configuration file is read from `/etc/puavo-tftp.yml` by default.
 You can customize it with `--config` switch.
 The file is in [YAML][] format.

-### `root`

-Serve file files from this root.
+  - `root`: Serve file files from this root.
 Default: `/var/lib/tftpboot/`

-### `user`

-If started as root drop to this user.
+  - `user`: If started as root drop to this user.

-### `group`

-If started as root drop to this grop.
+  - `group`: If started as root drop to this grop.

-### `verbose`

-Set to true to enable debug logging.
+  - `verbose`: Set to true to enable debug logging.

-### `port`

-Listen on port.
+  - `port`: Listen on port.
 Default: 69

-### `hooks`
+  - `hooks`: See the next paragraph

+### Dynamic files with hooks

-List of associative arrays with `regexp` and `command` keys.
+The `hooks` option is a list of associative arrays with `regexp` and `command` keys.
 The given regular expression will be matched against incoming read requests (RRQ).
 On match the command will be executed with the requested file as the first argument instead of reading the file from the file system.
 The standard output of the command will be sent to the client requesting the file.

+Matching is stopped on the first matched regexp.
+If no matches are found the file is read from the file system like in normal tftp servers.

 #### Example

-Return custom boot config for each LTSP clients using custom web service.
+Return custom boot config for each LTSP client using a custom web service.

 Match mac address based pxelinux.cfg read requests in `/etc/puavo-tftp.yml`: